burlesonbiblechurch/bbcyouth/_posts/2011-10-22-new-website.md

 ---
-layout: post
+layout: "post"
-title: New Website!
+title: "New Website!"
-author: Phillip
+author: "Phillip"
-excerpt: |
+excerpt:
   Welcome to the new BBC Youth website.
 All the latest, up-to-date information is available at your disposal.
 Okay, maybe not.
 At least we'll do our best.
 ---